Heptinstall History, Family Crest & Coats of Arms

 - John Heptinstall, aged 25, who landed in America, in 1922

-- John Stuart Heptinstall, aged 27, who emigrated to America, in 1923
+- John Stuart Heptinstall, aged 27, who immigrated to America, in 1923

-- Patrick H. Heptinstall, American Democrat politician, Postmaster at Princeton, Virginia, 1856-57 CITATION[CLOSE]
+- Patrick H. Heptinstall, American Democratic Party politician, Postmaster at Princeton, Virginia, 1856-57

 - Professor Stanley Heptinstall MBE, BSc, PhD, (b.
 1946), English Professor of Thrombosis and Haemostasis at the University of Nottingham

 The Heptinstall Motto +